 As Family House looks to the future, we hope to continue serving the pediatric patient population when UCSF Benioff Children's Hospital moves to the Mission Bay Area of San Francisco.
 The area is being redeveloped from the ground up, which means Family House must acquire a piece of land and construct a new building in the vicinity of the hospital to fulfill our mission.
 Plans are under way to ensure that families will receive the same care, comfort and compassionate housing completely free of charge while their child receives care at the new hospital.

-Please click here to read our mission statement, and please click here to make a much-needed donation.
 Your support means everything at this critical juncture as we work towards securing new property and look to the start of construction of a new house.
+Thank you!

 Nancy Grand, one half of our naming donors, Nancy and Stephen Grand, has joined the Family House Board of Directors.
 Nancy brings many years of successful nonprofit board service and leadership to our excellent team of dedicated board members.
 Having recently rotated off the Jewish Community Federation Board of Directors as Chair, the timing was just right for Nancy to turn her attention to our wonderful project.
 Welcome, Nancy!

 Family House land use attorney, Karen Tiedemann (talented beyond words), is finalizing the Owner's Participation Agreement with the City's Redevelopment Successor Agency.
 This, on the tail of last month's signed, executed Transfer Agreement, represents another milestone of success.
 We expect the final land title for Mission Bay's Block 7 East to transfer to Family House sometime mid-2014, so keep your calendar ready for a groundbreaking party that none of you, our donors, will want to miss!